Transport yourself to the Hawaiian islands with these soft, puffy, sugary clouds of goodness known as “malasadas”

-Malasadas are basically Hawaii’s version of the doughnut.
-Even though malasadas have Portuguese origins, they have become widely popular in Hawaii, which is where I was introduced to them.
+Malasadas are basically Hawaii’s version of a yeast doughnut.
+Even though malasadas have Portuguese origins (specifically the Azores and Madeira regions) and could be considered more of a Portuguese dessert, they have become widely popular in Hawaii, which is where I was introduced to them.
 They don’t have a hole and more often than not, they are served plain with no filling.
 Instead of being glazed, they are dusted with sugar.
 It’s like eating a puffy, fried, sugary cloud.
 SO GOOD.

 Where To Find Malasadas

 The most popular place in Hawaii to find malasadas is Leonard’s Bakery on Oahu.
 However, it’s not the only place to find them.
-In fact, when I lived in Hawaii there was a malasada food truck that would come around every once in a while and park across the street from where I lived.
+You can find them on different islands including Maui, Kauai, and the Big Island.
+You can find them in restaurants or bakeries.
+When I lived in Hawaii there was a malasada food truck that would come around every once in a while and park across the street from where I lived.
 Also, the bakery that I worked at in Hawaii would make them every once in a while.
 Have I mentioned I worked at a bakery in Hawaii?
 It was the best job ever… even if it did make me gain the Hawaii 5-0.
 Totally worth it.

 Tips For Making Malasadas